ArmandaMendes/ArmandaMendes/README.md

 **`Software & Mobile App Developer, Content Creator, Bookworm`**

 I am an up-and-coming developer currently learning Swift for iOS development.
 I describe myself as someone who is a natural born problem solver, a skill that was further strengthened in my current role as a Service Desk Analyst.
 I love learning and thus do not believe in having one sole focus and expertise.
-I have diversified my perspectives with initially learning Python, and then moving on to JavaScript, CSS and HTML and now have moved on the Swift, all in a spam of one year.
+I have diversified my perspectives with initially learning Python, and then moving on to JavaScript, CSS and HTML and now currently learning Swift.
 This has allowed for me to have a dynamic skillset an also has made learning new languages easier as I am able to compare similarities and analyse differences.
 If I could describe myself skilfully in three words, it would be, dynamic, analytical, logical thinker.